pri-cpu/PythonProjects/README.md

 # PythonProjects
-Compilation of projects advancing in skill level by the more I learn.
+Compilation of projects ranging in skill level.